Legal Insights on Mental Health and Criminal Responsibility in the UK

 Insanity Defence and Legal Criteria

-The insanity defence mental health UK applies when you are considered not responsible for your actions due to a severe mental condition at the time of the crime.
+The insanity defence for mental health and criminal responsibility applies when you have a severe mental condition at the time of the crime.
 But you will need to prove your condition in a court of law.
 A qualified psychologist will assess you and present their findings to the court.

 The court will consider you not guilty if your defence is proven.
 They will then send you to a hospital or issue a supervision order.